 4. Kids learn to use their imagination

 If you send them outside and all they have is a plastic toy house then they come up with all sorts of things to do.
-It isn’t child abuse or neglect to limit their consumer appetites by rotating toys and having fewer on hand, and in fact, it may make them more appreciative of what they’ve already got.
+It isn’t lazy parenting or neglect to limit their consumer appetites by rotating toys and having fewer on hand, and in fact, it may make them more appreciative of what they’ve already got.

 5. Your house doesn’t turn into an off-location Toys ‘R Us